 Weill Cornell Graduate School is committed to providing students with comprehensive, accessible student support services.
 Below are guidelines for how to access the various staff who can help provide assistance and support.

-For any personal issues, ranging from depression or relationship issues to substance abuse to counseling, students can first contact Assistant Dean of Student Affairs, Dr. Jonathan Avery, 212-746-3738, firstname.lastname@example.org.
-Dr. Avery is a psychiatrist and will work CONFIDENTIALLY with students to assess their needs and provide the appropriate referral or ongoing support.
-Dr. Avery is not a member of the graduate school faculty and is not involved in training or progression to degree.
+To discuss any personal or professional issues, students can contact Assistant Dean of Student Affairs, Dr. Judith Cukor, 212-821-0627, firstname.lastname@example.org.
+Dr. Cukor is a psychologist and will work CONFIDENTIALLY with students to assess their needs and provide the appropriate referral or ongoing support.
+Dr. Cukor is not a member of the graduate school faculty and is not involved in training or progression to degree.

 For all immediate medical-related issues students should contact or visit Student Health Services, 230 East 69th Street, 646-962-6942.

 For academic-related issues students should first contact their Program Directors (you can find their email address via your Program page at (http://gradschool.weill.cornell.edu/academics).
-If students or faculty feel they need to elevate the discussion, they should contact Associate Dean for Student Affairs, Dr. Randi Silver, email@example.com.
+If students or faculty feel they need to elevate the discussion, they should contact Associate Dean for Academic Affairs, Dr. Randi Silver (212-746-5006), email@example.com.

-On-campus housing questions or concerns should be directed to Joe Vece, Assistant Director for Student Housing, email@example.com.
+On-campus housing questions or concerns should be directed to Timothy Moran, Director of Housing Programs, email@example.com.